umbraco/UmbracoDocs/10/umbraco-ui-builder/getting-started/user-interface.md

 ---
-description: Key User Interface Concepts used by Konstrukt, the back office UI builder for Umbraco.
+description: Key User Interface Concepts used by Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # User Interface